 That said, knee massages sound great, right?
 Well, it’s painful while it’s happening, but in a good way.
 It’s what you feel the next day that isn’t good.
 The first three sessions, the post massage mornings were hell.
 They’re manipulating my knee in ways it’s never been manipulated, not to mention my quad, which needs to be built up again to support my knee, since it was pretty much atrophied for quite a while.
 However, the pain doesn’t last too long, and is starting to ease up, depending on which Physical Therapist massages it, so no complaints here since……

 I can WALK again!

 We’re talking without a brace, walker or cane!
 So what if I walk like Herman Munster for now, and it isn’t easy yet; I can finally freakin’ walk!!
 I’ll touch on that more in my next entry, along with a funny story regarding two women, one of them moi, and most men’s obsession with two women.

 If you refrigerate these brownies prior to eating them, the peanut butter cheesecake really pops texture wise, but flavor wise, any which way; warm, room temp, etc, is explosively fudgy, super peanut buttery, and creamy.
 I prefer these made with milk chocolate, but as I’ve mentioned in previous entries, I usually bake with dark chocolate since it seems to be a favorite of many.
 I mostly bake for others, not myself – except when I crave peanut butter and chocolate in the wee morning hours.

 Yes, a Peanut Butter Freak, I Am.

-* One of my favorite Julia Child ‘gems’ used to come after she or a guest chef cracked an egg and a piece of shell fell into whatever she or they were preparing – “Oh, just leave it in there, extra calcium.”
+* One of my favorite Julia Child ‘gems’ used to come after she or a guest chef cracked an egg and a piece of shell fell into whatever they were preparing – “Oh, just leave it in there for extra calcium.”